Article written by Elisa

 To get a taste of the GR34 (spoiler: you will want more), you can drive to Plage de Château Serein, the starting point of one of the sections of the GR34 hike.
 Despite the name, there’s no castle but a beautiful isolated beach, which is great for a picnic and a dip in the sea.
 From the car park, it’s a 5-minute hike down through the forest to the beach.

 From here, you can follow the GR34 and hike to Fort La Latte, a spectacular 14th-century fortress built on a rocky outcrop above the sea.
-This is an easy 10-km hike (return) through the forest, it is mostly flat and has beautiful views on the way.
+This is a 10-km easy hike (return) through the forest; it’s mostly flat and offers beautiful views along the way.

 Day 3 | Saint-Malo